 A leadership strategy goes much deeper than a generalized belief in developing leaders and organizational talent.
 There are 4 key elements of an effective leadership strategy — and none of them are simple, check-the-box steps.
 Executives in high-performing organizations will set a leadership strategy that:

 - Identifies the critical drivers of organizational success.
 What’s absolutely essential for leaders of the organization to accomplish in order to successfully execute its business strategy?

 - Shapes a culture that provides the conditions for individuals to perform.
 What type of culture is necessary for leaders to create that fosters organizational success?

 - Creates a strong and sustainable talent pipeline.
 Are the organization’s current talent systems and leadership architecture aligned with desired organization competencies and leadership culture?

 - Evolves the organizational design to best support execution on the business strategy.
 Do the organization’s structures, systems, and processes strengthen the ability for culture and leadership to evolve in support of business strategies?

-You must focus first on understanding what drives your business and shaping the culture which enables you to execute the chosen strategy.
+You must first secure senior leadership alignment around your key business drivers, and then work to shape the culture which enables you to execute a strategy based on those drivers.

 From there, almost all progress is made from selecting the best potential from the talent pool available and preparing that talent to respond to the demands placed upon them.
 Then craft the organizational structures and necessary measurement to make sure that desired outcomes are being achieved.